octelium/octelium/README.md

 ## Octelium Enterprise

-Octelium enterprise includes features including: web-based dashboard for centralized control and visibility to access/authentication/audit logs in real-time, SIEM integrations (e.g. OTLP, Splunk, Datadog, etc.), SCIM 2.0 synchronization and User/Group provisioning, encrypted Secret management at rest, TLS certificate and public DNS management, UI-based policy builders and testers, among other features.
+Octelium enterprise additional features including: web-based dashboard for centralized control and visibility to access/authentication/audit logs in real-time, SIEM integrations (e.g. OTLP, Splunk, Datadog, etc.), SCIM 2.0 synchronization and User/Group provisioning, encrypted Secret management at rest, TLS certificate and public DNS management, UI-based policy builders and testers, among other features.

 Octelium enterprise is developed in a separate public [repository](https://github.com/octelium/octelium-ee) under the Octelium enterprise source-available [license](https://github.com/octelium/octelium-ee/blob/main/LICENSE).
 Octelium enterprise can be used for free forever for personal and internal evaluation use cases.
+For installation instructions, please visit the repository.

 ## Useful Links